How to apply

 Valid, original Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Cambridge score report (if required).

 An application will not be considered until all of the above items have been received.
 All items should arrive at the PhD programme Office by 8 January.

 Short-listed applicants will be invited to an interview in February or March to meet faculty and to see the School’s facilities.
 It is sometimes possible for candidates who are unable to travel to London to be interviewed by telephone.

 Regrettably, due to the large number of applications received each year, it is not possible to arrange meetings with members of faculty prior to an interview.

 Unless you are an English speaker or have a degree from a university in an English-speaking country, (where the language of instruction was English) according to UK Visa and Immigration policy guidance you must submit evidence of proficiency in English.
+Please click here to verify if you meet the requirements.
 You should have scored at least 600 (paper-based), 250 (computer-based) or 100 (Internet-based) on the TOEFL to be considered for the PhD programme.

 Other recognised English language tests (IELTS, Cambridge) are also accepted.
 A valid test report (less than two years old) must be submitted to the Programme Office.